-Not only is building social capital important for business owners, executives, and entrepreneurs, it is equally important for individuals to focus their attention on.
-By operating with a mindset that replaces the age-old adage of ‘It’s who you know‘ with ‘It’s who knows you,‘ each of us can scale our personal brand and enjoy greater levels of personal wellbeing.
+Not only is building social capital important for business owners, executives, and entrepreneurs, it is equally important for all individuals to focus their attention.
+By operating with a mindset that replaces the age-old adage of ‘It’s about who you know‘ with ‘It’s about who knows you,‘ each of us can scale our personal brand and enjoy greater levels of personal well-being.

 What is Social Capital:

 To gain a clear understanding of what social capital is, we can first differentiate it from the more commonly known forms of financial and human capital.
 Financial capital, as you probably already know, is the economic resources used by businesses and entrepreneurs to start, develop, and grow their products and ventures.
 Human capital, on the other hand, comprises the skills, experience, and expertise possessed by the employees of a company, or entrepreneurs themselves, and is viewed in terms of organizational value or cost.
 At last, social capital is made up of the value stemming from the social networks that connect individuals, businesses, and communities together.
 The Harvard Kennedy School of Government sums it up like this:

 The central premise of social capital is that social networks have value.
 Social capital refers to the collective value of all ‘social networks’ [who people know] and the inclinations that arise from these networks to do things for each other [‘norms of reciprocity’].”

 In nearly every aspect of life, there are forms of social capital found within the connections of both businesses and individuals.
 Unless it is built on mutual trust, cooperation, reciprocity, and open communication, however, it won’t produce the benefits it is capable of.
 When corporations or small businesses exchange services or information with other entities or each other, they are utilizing their social capital to their advantage while also supplying their partners with equal equity.